tobalo/y2-integration-demo/README.md

 bunx wrangler kv namespace create REPORTS
 ```

-Update `wrangler.toml` with your KV namespace ID from the output above.
+Create or update `wrangler.toml` with your KV namespace ID from the output above.

 ### 3. Set Webhook Secret